diffuser6424/copywiki/README.md

 ![](https://i.imgur.com/YwAhDv8.jpg)

 ## 2023-01-10
 I'm trying to get the categories to turn into tags.
-I think plugins in other vaults might be effecting the speed of my other vaults.
+I think plugins in other vaults might be affecting the speed of my other vaults.
 It seems like this vault is loading faster since I disabled some plugins in the bookmarks vault.

 I made ChatGPT replace Category links with tags.